Finding International Communities in Japan

 Expat forums are websites that allow users to share information through message boards.

-Users can pose a question or discuss different topics with other users.
-A few websites and groups in Japan act as a global forum for those living in Japan and those interested in coming here.
+Users can pose questions or discuss different topics with other users.
+A few websites and groups in Japan act as global forums for those living in Japan and those interested in coming here.
 You can just Google Expat Forums in Japan to find such forums.

 Community Organizations in Japan